 Throwing your trash away is an integral part of cleaning up your space.
 As per most single-use plastics, every time we throw away our trash in the standard black bag, we incur a cost to the environment.
-Hence we’re going to look at eco-friendly trash bags and the choices you have to bag your trash with less harm to the environment.
+Hence we’re going to look at eco-friendly & biodegradable garbage bags and the choices you have to bag your trash with less harm to the environment.

 Traditional trash bags consist of plastics that end up in landfills.
-While this may go unnoticed, these bags can take years to decompose, posing harm to our environment.
+While this may go unnoticed, these bags can take years to decompose, harming our environment.

 Also, plastic trash bags break down into microplastics that can contaminate the ocean and poison its animals.
 Furthermore, the manufacturing and processing of plastic trash bags contribute to greenhouse gas emissions causing environmental pollution.

-To save our environment and reduce these negative effects, eco-friendly trash bags like compostable bags, biodegradable bags, reusable bags, and recycled plastic bags have now become the more sustainable option.
+To save our environment and reduce these adverse effects, eco-friendly trash bags like compostable bags, biodegradable bags, reusable bags, and recycled plastic bags have now become the more sustainable option.

-We all need some trash bags to get rid of things like kitchen trash, wet food scraps, food waste, pet waste, and other trash around our space.
+We all need some trash bags to get rid of kitchen trash, wet food scraps, food waste, pet waste, and other trash around our space.

-However, using single-use plastic trash bags have a major side effect on the environment.
+However, using single-use plastic garbage bags have a significant side effect on the environment.

 Manufacturers extract most ‘normal’ plastic bags from fossil fuels which release harmful chemicals into the atmosphere.
 Manufacturers make regular plastic bags from polyethylene, a common type of plastic derived from petroleum or natural gas.